Course XL - Teaching 10: “SAHASRÂRA”

 It is very white, but its center is golden, surrounded by twelve main petals, and later, exactly like petals of a flower, they are more and more numerous and eventually are one thousand radiations approximately.
 Those scales adorning the headdress in statues of the Buddha, mean the Coronary Wheel.
 The headdress of Pharaohs wanted to mean the same, like the habit of Christian women entering the temple with their heads covered, and the Jewish ceremonial preventing from services held with the head uncovered.

 This wheel, with is petals, is downward, especially when we meditate or are in state of passive mysticism, like in the case of the Buddha meditating.
 But when this wheel works and pours spiritual powers, then its petals raise and form a wonderful hallo that is quite similar to those petals adorning the head of Byzantine Christs.
 In this case, his white color becomes shining like the Sun and, according to the spiritual work developed, becomes multicolor and forms only one synthetic color.
-Its only form is the Luminous Point, and its characteristic letters: OM and A.

 This substance settles at the pineal gland, in the physical body.